Dining with Dogs in Restaurants: What Pet Owners Need to Know

 Burrito at Cantina 18 in Cameron Village

 I've eaten there more times now than I have fingers.
 Cantina 18, now with two locations, has a good kid's menu for families.
-Jason is a parent himself so I believe when chefs have their own children, they really grasp that parents want to dine on great-tasting seasonal fresh food, but be able to supply the simple basics for their children that do not cost them $10 to $15 each child.
+Jason is a parent, so I believe when chefs have their own children, they really grasp that parents want to dine on great-tasting seasonal fresh food, but be able to supply the simple basics for their children that do not cost them $10 to $15 each child.

 Cantina 18 was the first restaurant we dined in with our pet, Andy.